 In its input to the federal government’s report card on global respect for intellectual property (IP), the Biotechnology Innovation Organization (BIO) explains the importance of IP for innovation and details how different countries’ policies and practices threaten IP.

-The Office of the U.S. Trade Representative (USTR) is preparing its annual “Special 301” report, which looks at threats to IP from other countries, and BIO took the opportunity to comment late last month.
+The Office of the U.S. Trade Representative (USTR) is preparing its annual “Special 301” report, which looks at threats to IP from other countries.
+BIO took the opportunity to comment late last month.

 “IP rights have provided a framework to unite and empower biotech innovators and their ecosystems to improve lives,” BIO says in its submission for the 2021 report.
 “Strong and predictable IP systems cultivate partnerships, enhance knowledge sharing, support the entrepreneurial journey, and ultimately ensure that innovation is resourced and funded.”

 BIO’s submission identifies five key areas where violations are being committed.

 - Compulsory licenses issued when governments “force biotechnology companies to transfer technology to local companies.”

 - Technology localization measures, including requiring technology transfer for local patents.